Search by Keyword

 by Margaret D. Mitchell

 Jesus spoke against the traditions of the temple elders that denied His Father's commands in their worship.
-Their unrepentant hearts were prophesied in Isaiah 29 and resulted in consequences of judgment upon them.
+Their unrepentant hearts were prophesied in Isaiah 29 and resulted in consequences of judgment.

 Moses experienced a similar confrontation in Numbers 16 with appointed councilmen, who were deceived in their minds and hearts, convinced they were holy among themselves.
 In verses 31-35, we see God do a bit of house cleaning among this relentless leadership, as each one instantly perished in an earthquake.

 God's truth is that we can only come close to Him by being chosen.
 Jeremiah 30:21 says that God causes us to draw near.
 The councilmen were not chosen by God to have the same anointing or assignment as Moses.
 It was not their place to elevate themselves above the role in which God had placed them.
 Likewise, we are not worthy to come close to God except through His covenant with His Son, Jesus.

 In Romans 7:7-25, Apostle Paul bears witness to this precept in painstaking detail, confessing in verse 24, "What a wretched man I am!
 Who will rescue me from this body of death?
 Thanks be to God—through Jesus Christ our Lord."

 When we obediently choose to draw near to God through Jesus, we receive life, rewards and blessings in great abundance.
 We thrive!
 We move toward our divine destiny.
 And a surrendered heart opens the door.

 David understood this.
 He declared to God in Psalm 50:6, "Behold, You desire truth in the inner being; make me therefore to know wisdom in my inmost heart."
 Later in verse 10, he boldly beseeches God by saying, "Create in me a clean heart, Oh God, and renew a right, persevering, and steadfast spirit within me."